jspears/gazel/RENDERER_NOT_LOADING_FIX.md

 3. ✅ Adding enhanced debugging to see what's happening
 4. ✅ Opening DevTools in production to see errors

-After rebuilding with `pnpm package`, the renderer files should be included in the asar and the app should load correctly!
+After rebuilding with `yarn package`, the renderer files should be included in the asar and the app should load correctly!